birddevelper/django-query-to-table/README.md

 You can read more about this package here : [django query to table package](https://mshaeri.com/blog/generate-html-table-report-from-sql-query-in-django/)

-The package contains one function named "generateFromSql" accepting 12 arguments :
+The package contains two functions named:

-* cursor : DB cursor
+- **generate_from_sql**: Generate HTML table by given SQL query
+- **generate_from_queryset**:Generate HTML table by given Django queryset

+Parameters:

 * title : The title of the report that will be shown on top of table
-* sqltext : The sql select query to retrieve data
+* sqltext/queryset : The sql select query to retrieve data / django queryset
 * footerCols : A list of columns name that you want to have Sum of values on footer .
 Example : ['amount','price']
 * htmlClass : Html CSS classes for the table
 * direction (default = "ltr") : Indicates direction of the report page.  "ltr"- Left to Right , "rtl" -  Right to Left